code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 5
-# 5. function swap is payable for no reason
+Function swap is payable for no reason
 ## Summary
 function swap in modules is payable although it does not use the msg.value and operates on WETH.
 ## Risk Rating